 Paintball

 On Friday, May 12th, 2017 the NAYGN chapters of North Anna (NA) Power Station and Calvert Cliffs (CC) Nuclear Power Plant took some healthy rivalry to the paintball field.
-25 participants met at Southern Maryland Paintball with the intentions to demolish their opponents.
+25 participants met at Southern Maryland Paintball, with the intentions to demolish their opponents.
 Calvert Cliffs arrived early in the morning, based on the weather forecast to play a few warm up games against one another, prior to NA’s arrival NA took on CC for 3 team elimination style matches, on 3 different fields.
 Calvert easily defeated NA in all 3 matches, with very few Calvert players even being eliminated.
 Afterwards both NAYGN chapters headed over to Gilligan’s Pier for some much needed rest, networking, and libations.
 This event was a great opportunity for the neighboring chapters to bruise each other up while networking and exercising team building.